ThePhD/ThePhD.github.io/_posts/2024-11-06-The Big Array Size Survey.markdown

 ## `nelementsof` / `_Nelementsof`

-This is the long spelling of the `nelems` option just prior.
+This is the long spelling of the `nelemsof` option just prior.
 It is the preferred name of the author of N3369, Alejandro Colomar, before WG14 worked to get consensus to change the name to `_Lengthof` for C2y.
 It's a longer name that very clearly states what it is doing, and all of the rationale for `nelems` applies.

 This is one of the only options that has a name so long and unusual that it shows up absolutely nowhere that matters.
 It can be standardized without fear as `nelements` with no macro version whatsoever, straight up becoming a keyword in the Core C language without any macro/header song-and-dance.